wbenny/mini-tor/README.md

 all the code in this repository is open-source under the MIT license. see the **LICENSE.txt** file in this repository.

-if you find this project interesting, you can buy me a beer
+if you find this project interesting, you can buy me a coffee

 ```
   BTC 12hwTTPYDbkVqsfpGjrsVa7WpShvQn24ro